deepanshu1420/sjTravelsNextJS/README.md

 git clone <your-repo-link>

 # Navigate to the project folder
-cd sjtravelsnextjs
+cd sjTravelsNextJS

-# Install dependencies (using Legacy Peer Deps if needed due to React 19/Next 15 conflicts)
+# Install dependencies (Use "Legacy Peer Deps" only wih this command if needed due to React v19/Next.js v15 conflicts)
 npm install --legacy-peer-deps

 # Run the development server